 Used wisely, credit cards can help you boost your credit score, earn rewards, finance a big purchase or pay down debt.
-Used improperly, credit cards can tank your credit score, hit you with expensive interest charges and allow you to dig yourself deep into debt.
+Used improperly, credit cards can tank your credit score, hit you with expensive interest charges and sink you into debt.

 Here are a few ways to be smart about your credit card usage:

 Pay on time every time.
-This is crucial to maintaining a good credit score and staying out of debt.
 If you pay late, your credit score will drop like a rock — and many credit cards will jack up your interest rate to what’s called a penalty APR.
-If keeping track of payment due dates turns out to be difficult, you can set up autopay, so as to never miss a payment.
+The best way to never miss a payment is to set up autopay on your credit or through your bank.

 Don’t apply for too many cards too quickly.
-Applying for too many cards in a short span of time makes it look to issuers like you’re desperate for credit, which means you’re more likely to get turned down.
-Plus, applying for new cards can ding your score in two ways — by putting a hard inquiry on your credit history and, if you’re approved, by reducing your average age of accounts.
-Once you get a new card, it’s best to practice responsible behavior with it and build credit history with it, rather than immediately applying for another one.
+Applying for too many cards in a short span of time makes you look risky to lenders, which means you’re more likely to get turned down.
+Plus, applying for new cards will ding your score in two ways — by putting a hard inquiry on your credit history and, if you’re approved, by reducing your average age of accounts.

 Don’t charge more than you can afford to pay off.
-By putting regular expenses such as gas, groceries and restaurant purchases on a credit card, you’re protecting your finances from fraud.
-You also have the opportunity to earn rewards such as cash back, points or miles.
-However, it’s crucial not to spend above and beyond what you can pay off at the end of the month.
-Pay off your credit card in full at least monthly — perhaps sooner.
-For example, consumers with jobs that pay on a bi-weekly basis might decide to pay off their card balances every two weeks.
+By using your credit card for purchases you’ll be making anyway, such as gas or groceries or travel, you’re not only protecting your finances from fraud, but you also have the opportunity to earn rewards such as cash back, points or miles.
+However, it’s very easy to get carried away and spend more than you can pay off at the end of the month.
+Don’t fall into that debt trap by always having a repayment plan in place

 Can you pay your credit card early?

-And don’t believe the myth that you have to carry a balance to boost your credit score — as long as you use your card and make on-time payments, that information gets reported to the credit bureaus.
+And don’t believe the myth that you must carry a balance to boost your credit score — as long as you use your card and pay on time, that information gets reported to the credit bureaus.